 The school is a beautiful, purpose built, state of the art Teaching and Learning environment on a site adjacent to Forster Park School in Waters Road North Downham.
 Our fantastic facilities include a hydrotherapy pool, specialist teaching rooms, small individual and group rooms, a library and dedicated play leisure and garden spaces.

 We teach all areas of the national curriculum differentiated to the student’s individual learning needs.
 Our curriculum is age-appropriate, stimulating and exciting We have a sixth form wing for post 16 students where the curriculum has a very adult, work related emphasis and encourages students to make active choices.

 All experienced, skilled staff and professionals work together positively at Greenvale to create the best outcomes for our young people.

 Visits to the school are always welcomed and can be arranged by contacting the school office.

 Thank you for your interest in our school.
 We hope to provide you with a flavour of our school community, its values and atmosphere.

 Please take a look at our new Covid tab which will give you helpful tips and information regarding services during this time.

 Also there are helpful Covid related items such as Social stories in our homework pages.
 Let us know if you cannot access them.
 Every family received a letter with pathway information and log in details.

-Greenvale School stands united with the family, and friends, of George Floyd, who was unlawfully killed last week, in Minnesota, USA.
+Greenvale School stands united with the family, and friends, of George Floyd, who was unlawfully killed on the 25th May 2020, in Minnesota, USA.
 As a school community, we condemn any form of racism, discrimination and inequality.